The hamlet of Monticchio is situated in a large valley, with a picturesque landscape and lush vegetation.

 But this raised a general discontent among the citizens of Massa, who, having appealed, were summoned to parliament on April 4, 1723.
-Having put the question of the Monticchio monastery to a vote, 27 votes were obtained against it and only 2 in favor; then a plea was made to the Viceroy in which the reasons for the discontent were exposed, namely that there were far too many religious corporations that were there in Massa, and that they owned a large part of the territory, while the population was impoverished.
-But Olivieri entirely frustrated the appeal of the citizens of Massa, declaring to the Sacra Romana Church that she erected those buildings for her private use.
+Having put the question of the Monticchio monastery to a vote, 27 votes were obtained against it and only 2 in favor; then a plea was made to the Viceroy in which the reasons for the discontent were exposed, namely that there were far too many religious corporations in Massa, and that they owned a large part of the territory, while the population was impoverished.
+But Olivieri entirely frustrated the appeal of the citizens of Massa, declaring to the Sacred Royal Council that she erected those buildings for her private use.

 The building, of good construction, stands in a beautiful position west of the parish church of Monticchio.

 HOW TO GET TO MONTICCHIO